benstill/codepact-tutorials/markdown-template-tutorial.md

 - this is the last list item.

 `Guidance` This is the guidance text that's displayed when you open the variable.

+This is the second line of the guidance text that's displayed when you open the variable.
 ```

 ## Definitions Section